 Remember to consider the group’s comfort levels when deciding on a difficulty level for your adventure.
 High water season in Colorado is typically early to mid-June, peaking around the summer solstice (mid-June).
 This can differ depending on weather and snowpack.
 Water levels and weather can affect difficulty levels.
-For information about water levels and weather conditions you can contact us at 800-997-3448.
+For information about water levels and weather conditions you can contact us at 877-947-7238.

 Minimum ages are also available to help you find your comfort level.
 Our minimum ages are not mandatory, they are a guide for you to use when making a decision about the adventure you are choosing.
-Factors that go into minimum ages include but are not limited to a person’s height, weight, physical ability, mental capability and maturity levels.
+Factors that go into minimum ages include but are not limited to a person’s height, weight, physical ability, mental capability, and maturity levels.
 These factors, along with our years of experience serving thousand of guests, have gone into setting minimum ages.
 These ages are a guide; it is up to the participants and their guardians to choose an adventure within their limits.
 Minimum ages can change due to weather conditions and/or water levels.

 River and rapid classifications is another great way to determine a suitable river trip for your group.
 Remember that classification can change with weather and water conditions.

 This is strictly a subjective scale.
 You can characterize a rapid by class or give a general class to a whole river even though it has several different classes of rapids within it.
 The class of a rapid or river can change at different water levels.
 The temperature of the water, the air temperature, the remoteness of the river, and the difficulty of a rescue can all influence the rapid’s class.